-- (a) (5//4E) After discovering such a communication, if NSA personnel handling a communication determine that the communication does not contain foreign intelligence information or evidence of a crime, the communication must be destroyed irrespective of whether the communication contains information protected by the attorney-client privilege. - (b) (S/MT) If NSA personnel handling such a communication determine that the communication appears to contain foreign intelligence information or evidence of a crime, the personnel handling the communication must bring the communication to the attention of NSA's Office of General Counsel for action as set forth below.
+- (a) (U) After discovering such a communication, if NSA personnel handling a communication determine that the communication does not contain foreign intelligence information or evidence of a crime, the communication must be destroyed irrespective of whether the communication contains information protected by the attorney-client privilege. - (b) (U) If NSA personnel handling such a communication determine that the communication appears to contain foreign intelligence information or evidence of a crime, the personnel handling the communication must bring the communication to the attention of NSA's Office of General Counsel for action as set forth below. - (c) (S/NF) Privileged Communications Pertaining to a Criminal Charge in the United States.